Promoting the understanding of our past to create a better future.

 - Owsley Brown Frazier, Founder

 The Frazier History Museum is where the world meets Kentucky.
 It is a home for everything that people in Kentucky are most proud of, bringing history to life for visitors through exhibits, artifacts and live performances every day.
 The Frazier is proud to present multiple live performances every day by our talented staff of costumed actors known as “teaching artists”.
 The experience brings visitors face to face with some of the people and events that changed the world!

 In the Frazier collection visitors will learn about some really cool artifacts.
 From the Geronimo's bow and arrows, to the original “Big Stick” of President Theodore Roosevelt, every artifact is displayed with a thought-provoking story.
 Visitors learn more about the surrender of the great Apache leader Geronimo as they look at his bow and arrows.
-The story of Lewis and Clark’s Expedition is shared brilliantly in the Lewis & Clark Experience as viewers get an up-close look at the 7000 mile journey and the decisiveness it took to make the fabled Western Ocean.
+Temporary exhibits are always in flux at The Frazier, and highlight aspect of Kentucky's history at home and abroad.

 The Frazier Museum is located in downtown Louisville’s “Museum Row” in a beautiful 100,000-square-foot, state-of-the-art facility originally called the “Doerhoefer Building,” a late 19th century, Chicago-style commercial structure.

 The Frazier has three floors of exhibits, an education center, Museum Store, and small theater.
 The museum also has multiple event spaces available for rent, including a beautiful Rooftop Garden featuring seasonal blooming flowers, a Fourth Floor Loft space that accommodates up to 360 people seated, and a Speakeasy with a bar inside of the Spirits of the Bluegrass: Prohibition and Kentucky exhibit.